akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240224000000/index.md

 Categories: cs-CL, cs-LG, cs.CL
 Keyword Score: 33
 Keywords: Benchmarking, Supervised Learning, Named Entity Recognition, Named Entity Recognition
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.14948v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.14948v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.14948v1.pdf" filename="2402.14948v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.14948v2.pdf" filename="2402.14948v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 This paper delves into <b>Named</b> <b>Entity</b> <b>Recognition</b> <b>(NER)</b> under the framework of Distant Supervision (DS-NER), where the main challenge lies in the compromised quality of labels due to inherent errors such as false positives, false negatives, and positive type errors.
 We critically assess the efficacy of current DS-NER methodologies using a real-world <b>benchmark</b> dataset <b>named</b> <b>QTL,</b> <b>revealing</b> that their performance often does not meet expectations.
 To tackle the prevalent issue of label noise, we introduce a simple yet effective approach, Curriculum-based Positive-Unlabeled Learning CuPUL, which strategically starts on "easy" and cleaner samples during the training process to enhance model resilience to noisy samples.
 Our empirical results highlight the capability of CuPUL to significantly reduce the impact of noisy labels and outperform existing methods.
+QTL dataset and our code is available on GitHub.

 {{</citation>}}

-### (53/87 | 68/298) INSTRUCTIR: A Benchmark for Instruction Following of Information Retrieval Models (Hanseok Oh et al., 2024)
+### (53/87 | 68/299) INSTRUCTIR: A Benchmark for Instruction Following of Information Retrieval Models (Hanseok Oh et al., 2024)

 {{<citation>}}